mcchouAdam/goodTidy/README.md

 ## Demo
 ### 🗒️ Upload the note and OCR from note images
-* You can take a screenshot in your uploaded image.
+* Take a screenshot in your uploaded image.
-* You can cover the portions of the note image that you don't want to OCR.
+* Cover the portions of the note image that you don't want to OCR.
+* Combine the extracted text by OCR and screenshot image to upload your note.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195964881-d943636f-1891-4af0-861b-f4da0b4b17c4.gif" alt="Demo OCR" width="600"/>
 </div>

 ### 🗒️ Draggable and Editable note element
+* Edit your note with draggable images and textarea.
      * Note: The textarea will become editable and show the green frame after dragging it.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195965080-014a24a2-aaf0-4451-91d5-fd2ba7dad051.gif" alt="Demo Draggable and Editable note element" width="600"/>
 </div>

 ### 🗒️ Note Version Control
-* You can save & load the note version.
+* Save & load the note version.
 <div align="center">
     <img src="https://user-images.githubusercontent.com/3848886/195964110-d2c40ea8-8f84-4a1f-835c-5c2c85a0c6b3.gif" alt="Demo Note Version Control" width="600"/>
 </div>